OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ## Best practices

-The following are some best practices to follow when using MSAL.js with NAA.
+The following are some best practices when using MSAL.js with NAA.

 ### Use silent authentication whenever possible

 MSAL.js provides the `acquireTokenSilent` method that handles token renewal by making silent token requests without prompting the user.
 The method first looks for a valid cached token.
 If it doesn't find one, the library makes the silent request to Microsoft Entra ID and if there's an active user session, a fresh token is returned.

 In certain cases, the `acquireTokenSilent` method's attempt to get the token fails.
-Some examples of this are when there's an expired user session with Microsoft Entra ID or a password change by the user, and so on. which requires user interaction.
-When the acquireTokenSilent fails, you need to call the interactive acquire token method (acquireTokenPopup).
+Some examples of this are when there's an expired user session with Microsoft Entra ID or a password change by the user, which requires user interaction.
+When the acquireTokenSilent fails, you need to call the interactive `acquireTokenPopup` token method.

 ### Have a fallback when NAA isn't supported